-A 2mm power connector is needed to connect a 12V DC battery or SELV UL Class 2 rated DC power supply that meets the stated requirements.
+A 2mm power connector is needed to connect a SELV or UL Class 2 rated power supply that meets the stated requirements.

-Output (to track): DCC digital waveform of approximately 0.5V less than input DC voltage, which meets recommendations for most HO and N scale locomotives with DCC decoders installed.
+Output (to track): Voltage regulated DCC digital waveform of approximately 12.8V RMS that meets recommendations for most HO and N scale locomotives with DCC decoders installed.